-Fort Drum Marsh Conservation Area is a 3.4 mile lightly trafficked loop trail located near Vero Beach, Florida that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible year-round.
+Fort Drum Marsh Conservation Area Loop Trail is a 8.9 mile lightly trafficked loop trail located near Vero Beach, Florida that features a lake and is rated as moderate.
+The trail is primarily used for hiking, walking, birding, and fishing and is accessible year-round.

 Amazing hike gate was locked at boat landing but was a nice walk down road towards group camping.
 I passed the group camping area which had nice lake views ect but continued right through 2nd gate along red trail head and at for stayed right and got to the elevated walkway it was amazing I'm coming back with others to this place I'm sure it was better then normal also since it rained the night before as tons of wildlife everywhere.
 I seen large flock of white birds feeding around the raised walkway.
 Raccoon, deer and the best was a Owl!!!!!
 I will try to post pics it was about 3.5 mile easy all flat walk just would wear boots next time as this park is not used much and grass was about 4 inches high so got wet feet